yvelikova/axway-open-docs/content/en/docs/apigtw_admin/deploy_get_started.md

 1. Click the **Deploy** button on the right in the toolbar.
 2. In the **Open Connection** dialog, in the **Saved Session**s section, select the server session to use from the list.
 You can edit a session name by entering a new name and clicking **Save**.
 You can also click the appropriate button to **Add**, **Clone**, or **Remove** saved sessions.
 3. In the **Connection Details** section, configure the following:

-    **Host**: Enter the server host to connect to.
+    * **Host**: Enter the server host to connect to.
 The default is `localhost`.
-    **Port**: Enter the port to connect on.
+    * **Port**: Enter the port to connect on.
 The default Admin Node Manager port is `8090`.
-    **User name**: The deployment service is protected by HTTP basic authentication.
+    * **User name**: The deployment service is protected by HTTP basic authentication.
 Enter the administrator user name to use to authenticate to the server.
-For more details, see [Manage admin users](user_mgmt).
+For more details, see [Manage admin users](/docs/apigtw_admin/manage_user_access/#manage-admin-users).
-    **Password**: You can edit API Gateway configuration in a Policy Studio project, and deploy to specified API Gateway instances running in an API Gateway group.
+    * **Password**: You can edit API Gateway configuration in a Policy Studio project, and deploy to specified API Gateway instances running in an API Gateway group.
 You can deploy projects based on existing configuration, configuration packages, factory configuration, or a running API Gateway instance.
 4. Click **Advanced** to enter the **URL** of the deployment service exposed by the server.
 This setting is optional.
 The default Admin Node Manager URL is `https://localhost:8090/api`.
 5. Click **Next** to configure deployment options.

     If an advisory warning has been configured, you must click **Next** again.
-For more details, see [Configure an advisory banner](../AdminGuideTopics/advisory_banner). see the [API Gateway Administrator Guide](/bundle/APIGateway_77_AdministratorGuide_allOS_en_HTML5/).
+For more details, see [Configure an advisory banner](/docs/apigtw_security/advisory_banner).

 6. In the **Select the servers(s) you wish to deploy to** section, select an API Gateway group from the **Group** list, and select the server instance(s) in the box below.